MicrosoftDocs/azure-devops-docs/docs/boards/github/link-to-from-github.md

 * Your Azure Boards project must be connected to the GitHub repository where the commits and pull requests you want to link to/from exist.
 For details, see [Azure Boards-GitHub integration](index.md).
 * You must be a Contributor to Azure Boards project and to the GitHub repository.

+::: moniker range="azure-devops"
+> [!NOTE]
-* If your organization uses the Hosted XML process model to customize the work tracking experience, you'll need to update the work item types to link to and view the GitHub link types from the Development section in the work item form.
+> Projects that use the Hosted XML process model require updates to the work item types to view the Development section and GitHub link types.
 For details, see [Update XML definitions for select work item types](troubleshoot-github-connection.md#update-wits).
+::: moniker-end

 ## Use `AB#` mention to link from GitHub to Azure Boards work items